 ATLANTA, Ga. – The push to reduce vehicle emissions has been relentless.
-Eaton’s Mihai Dorobantu, director – technology planning and government affairs, refers to a it as nothing less than a “long and forced march”.
+Eaton’s Mihai Dorobantu, director – technology planning and government affairs, refers to it as nothing less than a “long and forced march”.
 And it’s not done yet.

 Quebec-based Lion Electric Company is already known for its electrified school buses, but it has now revealed an electric Class 8 truck for its lineup in the form of the Lion 8.